Goodwife

-Goodwife (Scots: Guidwife), usually abbreviated Goody, was a polite form of address for women, formerly used where "Mrs.", "Miss" and "Ms." would be used today.
+Goodwife (Scots: Guidwife), usually abbreviated Goody, was a polite form of address for women, formerly used as Mrs., Miss and Ms. are used today.
 Its male counterpart is Goodman.
 However, a woman addressed by this title was of a lesser social rank than a woman addressed as Mistress.

-"Goodwife" and "Goody" were used in England, Scotland, and Colonial America, with the earliest known use circa 1325.
+Goodwife and Goody were used in England, Scotland, and Colonial America, with the earliest known use circa 1325.
 By the mid-18th century they had become archaic outside Scotland, and they are perhaps best known today as the forms of address used in period literature, like Arthur Miller's historical fiction The Crucible.

-The title also appears in the expression "Goody Two-Shoes", which is sometimes credited to the 1765 children's book The History of Little Goody Two-Shoes, though it was first used at least a century earlier.
+The title also appears in the expression Goody Two-Shoes, which is sometimes credited to the 1765 children's book The History of Little Goody Two-Shoes, though it was first used at least a century earlier.

 Usage

-“Goodwife” is a term used to designate women of high social status, typically civilian wives.
+Goodwife is a term used to designate women of high social status, typically civilian wives.
 However, in England, these were not people of the gentry.
 Goodwives were typically involved in civilian duties but did not necessarily join in church activities.

 The term has also had very specific meanings for certain groups.
-Between 1523 and 1547, the term “goodwife” was used in Coventry cappers to denote wives who had taken over their husbands' businesses before or after their husbands' deaths.
+Between 1523 and 1547, the term goodwife was used in Coventry cappers to denote wives who had taken over their husbands' businesses before or after their husbands' deaths.
 There were some, especially ministers, who believed that this term should be used to address church members reflecting such member's moral status.

 Colonial America

-The address “Goodwife” was coined in England and then moved over to colonial America.
+The address Goodwife was coined in England and then used in colonial America.
 By the time it migrated over, the term was already declining in popularity in England.
 It remained in usage in New England until the early 1800s.
 The term was also used in mid-Atlantic colonies as well, but was not used with any significant fervor in comparison to New England.
 The decline of this address fell as Puritan ideals did.

-To go more specifically into the exact definition of “Goodwife” in colonial America is hard.
-The term had much ambiguity.
-However, it can be linked to Puritan ideals as this was considered an address of respect.
+A precise definition of Goodwife in colonial America is elusive owing to the term's varied and ambiguous usage.
+However, it can be linked to Puritan ideals as it was considered an address of respect.